khalti/khalti-sdk-android/README.md

 ```

 ## Usage

-Add KhaltiButton to your layout
+#### Add KhaltiButton to your layout

+You can add it to your xml layout
 ```xml
 <khalti.widget.KhaltiButton
             android:id="@+id/khalti_button"